 Go to www.lcr.nl to see in which countries vaccinations are recommended or mandatory.

 The disease only occurs in certain tropical regions in Africa and South America.
-Yellow fever does not occur in the UK and US.
-Most travellers from the UK and US who travel to countries where yellow fever occurs, are vaccinated and protected against the disease.
+Yellow fever does not occur in the Netherlands.
+There have been no known cases where travellers have brought back yellow fever to the Netherlands since 1985.
+Most travellers from the Netherlands who travel to countries where yellow fever occurs, are vaccinated and protected against the disease.